The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 Not designed for walking at all

 This splint’s main benefit is its robust, uncompromising support.
 Unlike the sock-style or dorsal splints that can slip, this one holds your foot firmly in place.
-Many users report this is the exact model they received from their podiatrist or hospital, giving it a “medical-grade” feel.
+The design mirrors the specific models often found in clinical or hospital settings, giving it a professional, medical-grade feel.
 The padding is generous, which makes it surprisingly comfortable for such a rigid device.
 This softness is a huge plus for side-sleepers, as the soft exterior won’t scrape or bang against your other leg.
-While the “ProWedge” name might imply an adjustable wedge, the key feature is really the thick, contoured insole that is built-in to provide the corrective angle, though some users report confusion over whether a separate wedge is included.
+While the “ProWedge” name might imply an adjustable wedge, the key feature is really the thick, contoured insole that is built-in to provide the corrective angle, though it’s easy to be confused over whether a separate wedge is included.

-The most significant challenge with this boot is one it shares with nearly all soft-shelled splints: the Velcro.
-The most common complaint by far is that the soft, fuzzy fabric the Velcro straps hook onto simply wears out, often very quickly.
-The fabric gets pilled and loses its grip, causing the straps to pop open in the middle of the night, rendering the splint useless.
-Sizing is another common hurdle; many people find it difficult to get a snug fit, noting that the boot can feel too loose or that their heel slips, even when ordering the correct size.
-And, of course, there’s no getting around the fact that it is bulky and can feel hot to sleep in.
+The most significant challenge with this boot is one it shares with many padded designs: the longevity of the Velcro.
+Because the straps hook directly onto the soft, fuzzy fabric of the boot, that material can start to pill and lose its grip after a few months of heavy use.
+If the straps pop open in the middle of the night, the effectiveness of the splint vanishes.
+Sizing is another common hurdle; it can be difficult to achieve a snug fit, and there is a potential for the boot to feel loose or for the heel to slip, even when selecting the recommended size.
+And, of course, there’s no getting around the fact that a rigid shell of this size is bulky and can feel quite hot to sleep in.

 That bulk, however, is what provides its firm, reliable hold.
 This splint is not designed for walking; its sole purpose is for use while resting or sleeping.
-At a higher price point (often around $60 or more), it’s an investment for someone who has already tried and been disappointed by the less supportive sock or dorsal-style splints.
+At a higher price point, it’s an investment for someone who has already tried and been disappointed by the less supportive sock or dorsal-style splints.
 This splint is best for the person who wants that “hospital-grade” feel and durability.
 It’s an excellent choice for post-operative recovery or for individuals who need uncompromising, stable support and who highly value a removable, washable liner.

 Best Budget Option